39% of teens are sexting

 4 Warnings about Sexting

 Here are some things to think about before you take the plunge into sexting:

-1) Nothing you send or post stays private.
 It might seem harmless enough, just sending a dirty, flirtatious picture of yourself to your bf/gf's phone.
 But before you can say, For Your Eyes Only, more people have seen you in your underwear than you ever dreamed.
 Anna said: If you want every one of your boyfriend's friends, and maybe more, to see your naked body then go for it.
 My boyfriend asked me for that and I said no and he respected that.
-My view is that one day I will go far in life and I don't want Ëœsexting’ to be revealed now or ever.
+My view is that one day I will go far in life, and I don't want sexting' to be revealed now or ever.

 It might seem fun in the moment, but your flirty pics may be searchable by anyone on the planet for years to come.
 You can't control what other people post online, or where they choose to send or post your dirty pictures.

-3) Your joking around might be misunderstood.
 Just because, in your mind, your text or pic is meant to be fun, doesn't mean the person who gets it will see it that way.
 Not to mention all the others who may see it as well.
-This is a great way to have people assume, and even expect, that you're more open to having sex than you are.
+People may easily assume, and even expect, that you're more open to having sex than you are.
 You may end up ruining your own reputation, simply for a few cheap thrills.

-5) Legally, the consequences could be drastic.
-Some states are really cracking down on sextingdeclaring that sexting photos of someone who is a minor (even yourself!) is considered a felony.
-You can even end up getting labeled as a sex offender.
+Some states really crack down on sexting declaring that sexting photos of someone who is a minor (even yourself!) is considered a felony.
+You can end up getting labeled as a sex offender if pictures of a minor are found on your phone.
 That label would follow you for the rest of your life.

 Don't Give in to Pressure - You are worth More